 Though there are no official figures regarding the national origins of the Americans who served during the First World War, according to George Creel, who was in charge of propaganda during the conflict, “The Italians in the United States are about 4 percent of the whole population, but the list of casualties show a full 10 percent of Italian names.”
 More than 400,000 served in the Army alone.

 Many Italian immigrants to America at the time saw military service as a fast track to citizenship, choosing to risk life and limb to secure their status in their new homeland.
-Tito Basile was an artilleryman in the Italian army before coming to America, choosing to stay and fight with the Yanks when the war arose.
+In 1915, Michael Valente was among countless emigrants from Italy to the United States, and by 1918, he was a full citizen earning America’s top military honor.
+Valente received his Medal of Honor from President Herbert Hoover on the White House lawn nearly 11 years to the day after he earned it.

 On a Wing and a Prayer